HOPE028/manage/README.md

 ### Joining the team

 Upon entering the team code given to the member by the manager, they will be presented with the fields the manager requires them to fill out.
 Upon filling them in, their profile will be submitted to the manager.
-Once the manager gives permission for the member to join, the member will be part of the team.
+Once the manager permits for the member to join, the member will be part of the team.

 ### To be continued.